AlexJReid/blog/content/posts/runhouse/index.md

 **It works.** It's a very small dataset, but yes - ClickHouse works on Cloud Run, for what it is worth. :) Available storage on Cloud Run is probably the limiting factor right now.
 This is understandable, of course.

 ## Why I thought the idea was interesting
-- ClickHouse speaks HTTP anyway so will just work on Cloud Run
+- ClickHouse speaks HTTP so will just work on Cloud Run.
 - It's very fast even with modest hardware and isn't a big install, it's a single binary.
-There's a ready made Docker image
+There's a ready made Docker image.
-- Given some tuning of the default configuration (especially around memory usage, caching and logging) it might work acceptably
+- Given some tuning of the default configuration (especially around memory usage, caching and logging) it might work acceptably.
-- Dataset is immutable so no background processes (merging of data) to worry about
+- Dataset is immutable so no background processes (merging of data) to worry about.
+- UPDATE: It turns out this pattern has a name: [baked data](https://simonwillison.net/2020/Dec/13/datasette-io/).
+Nice!

 ## Why Not
-- ~~Well, it doesn't work... right now~~
+- ~~Well, it doesn't work... right now.~~
 - ClickHouse is meant for far, far larger amounts of data than what can fit into a Cloud Run RAM disk (2GB on the most expensive type, after any overheads so more like 1.5GB?)
 - sqlite may be a substitute if you like this odd idea... maybe after a trivial HTTP API, similar to ClickHouse's is implemented.
 This is all about tiny datasets anyway.
-A `.sqlite3` file would be mastered and added to the image instead of `/var/lib/clickhouse` (although the `.sqlite3` file I tried was over 200MB - close to the source `.csv` vs 58MB for Clickhouse's data directory)
+A `.sqlite3` file would be mastered and added to the image instead of `/var/lib/clickhouse` (although the `.sqlite3` file I tried was over 200MB - close to the source `.csv` vs 58MB for Clickhouse's data directory.)
-- You would need to rebuild the image for new data (although you could pull it in from GCS/S3 on start)
+- You would need to rebuild the image for new data (although you could pull it in from GCS/S3 on start.)
-- Data volume/image size might make the service take a long time to start on demand
+- Data volume/image size might make the service take a long time to start on demand.
 - ClickHouse probably wasn't designed to be robbed of _all_ CPU when not serving an HTTP request (I believe this is what Cloud Run does.
 I don't know enough about ClickHouse's internals to comment on whether that'll break things.)
-- The API exposed over HTTP speaks SQL, some people get offended by that
+- The API exposed over HTTP speaks SQL, some people get offended by that.
 - Probably a niche use case which could be better met in a more conventional way?
 - Serverless data tech already exists!
 (Athena, Aurora Serverless, BigQuery....)